-BREAKING: 26-year-old plumber hacked to death in Enugu – The Sun Nigeria
+Breaking: 26-year-old plumber hacked to death in Enugu – The Sun Nigeria

 His body has been deposited at the Ntasi Obi Mortuary in Trans-Ekulu, Enugu.

+Family sources say the deceased’s aged mother is heartbroken by the news of the gruesome murder of her only son.

-The Police is yet to react to the incidence at the time of filling this report.
+The Police is yet to react to the incident at the time of filling this report.

 Leave a Reply